-In this episode of the podcast, I am talking to Esther Yukin and getting the best healthy lifestyle tips.
+In this podcast episode, I am talking to Esther Yukin and getting the best healthy lifestyle tips.
 Esther was an ER nurse and is now a stay-at-home mom of 4 boys and a holistic life coach.

-Esther helps break down how you can start living a healthier lifestyle with 5 simple steps in this episode.
+In this episode, Esther helps break down how you can start living a healthier lifestyle with five simple steps.
 What I love the most is Esther likes to keep things simple.

 So when people think about health in this western world that we live in, we typically think of diet and exercise.
 And there’s nothing wrong with diet and exercise, but that’s not the whole picture.
 So if you think of a table or a chair that has five legs.
 We had one in the break room of the ER and one of those legs was off kilter.
 So you’d be eating your meal and somebody would lean on the other part of the table and the whole table would shift and it would just throw you off.
 Well that’s what your health is like if you don’t balance all five parts.

-So what are these 5 parts?
-Three of them you already familiar.
-Mind, Body, and Spirit.
+So what are these five parts?
+You are already familiar with three of them—mind, Body, and Spirit.

-But the two that you may not be familiar with is diet and environment.
-When you have a balance of these 5 pillars of health you will find whole health.
+But the two that you may not be familiar with are diet and environment.
+You will find whole health when you balance these five pillars of health.

-Esther uses the example of stress and how it affects the 5 pillars.
+Esther uses the example of stress and how it affects the five pillars.

 Maybe we have to work on stress.
 And for a lot of women, stress is a huge thing.
 So we work on their stress or maybe we’re not sleeping right?

 Having chronic stress can impact your mind negatively.
-Stress makes it easier to develop bad mood and depression.
+Stress makes it easier to develop bad moods and depression.
 This can lead to insomnia or a decreased amount of sleep.

 If you continue to have unchecked stress, your body will suffer.

-With chronic stress, you are more likely to develop heart disease, high blood pressure, diabetes, and obesity.
+Chronic stress makes you more likely to develop heart disease, high blood pressure, diabetes, and obesity.

 With high stress, you can become easily agitated and more at risk for depression without the balance of your spiritual health.

-Diet is more than what type of diet you prescribe to like paleo, keto or vegan.
-You really want to pay attention to what foods you’re eating.
+Diet is more than what diet you prescribe, like paleo, keto or vegan.
+You want to pay attention to what foods you’re eating.

 We look at the diet before bed.
 Like from supper time on.
 How can we change the diet so that you can sleep better?
 Because women who are short on sleep eat three about 300 calories more every day just because they’re tired.

-This is one area that I had to get Esther to spend more time.
-I am sure we have all heard about the balance between mind, body, spirit/soul.
+This is one area in which I had to get Esther to spend more time.
+We have all heard about the mind, body, and spirit/soul balance.

-Of course, diet is something, especially in the states, you hear about on almost a daily basis.
+Of course, diet is something, especially in the states, you hear about almost daily.

 But what about the environment?
 Esther had to break this down a little more.